nyangweso-rodgers/programming-with-javascript/js-Frameworks/Node.js/Working-with-Node.js-File-System/Readme.md

 # Working with `JSON` Files

+- When you read a `JSON` file into your `Node.js` app using the standard `fs` (file system) module or any other relevant module, the data is initially read as a `string`.
+The reason is that the file content is read as raw bytes, and it's up to your code to interpret it in the desired format.
 - The Node runtime environment has the built-in `fs` module specifically for working with files.

 ## Load a `JSON` file using `require` Module